riceissa/issarice.com/wiki/math-334.md

 Since there are so many homework problems in comparison to 13X, it's prudent to use the weekend as a "head-start"; yet if we do this, the lecture becomes just a boring reiteration of what the book already covered canonically.
 Indeed, the lecture content seems *way too easy* (and yet many still seem to be asking questions), and *in no way of use in solving the homework problems*.
 Yet another point here: the TA in-class session is on *Friday, after the homework is due*, and we cannot ask questions about the next homework...just...what?---All this to say that the homework routine I had built up last year is of no use this year; I'm actually still not certain how I should approach the structure imposed by 334.

+These concerns are echoed [in a reddit comment](https://www.reddit.com/r/udub/comments/3g2swr/math_134_anything_i_should_know/ctuualb):

+> One of my personal gripes with the class is that often, we would have
+> a homework due Thursday on material we'd just covered in class
+> Wednesday, or worse yet not covered at all.
+The textbook is awful,
+> which makes studying on your own for those homeworks a pain.